rabbah/nimbella-cli/doc/README.md

 ---

-<h2 id="about-actions">About actions</h2>
+## About actions

-<h3 id="actions-have-public-urls-by-default-unless-the-project-is-configured">Actions Have Public URLs by Default Unless the Project is Configured</h3>
+### Actions Have Public URLs by Default Unless the Project is Configured

 Every action produced by a no-configuration project such as [the example project above](#example-create-and-deploy-a-project-with-a-single-action) is publicly accessible via a URL and is called a _web action_.
 You can retrieve the URL for any particular web action by using the `action get` command, as in the following example, which returns the URL for the `demo/hello` action created in the previous example.